Fiserv/universal-commerce/recipes/customerRegistration.md

 ### Description

-Create a Customer Profile, a.k.a.
-'Customer Registration'.
+Create a Customer Profile (Customer Registration)

 Registering a customer in the uCom system results in a unique identifier 'fdCustomerId' that is used in subsequent operations like vaulting a payment account and making mobile payments.
 This request will create a recipient for card vaulting or payment purposes.
 This is always the first step that needs to be taken to do any transactions or calls on the system.